gregorybchris/typogenetics/README.md

 # Simulate many generations of evolution with a starting strand
 typo simulate ATAGCGAATAGGATAATG --iter 10000 --seed 42

+# Search for all strands that code for enzymes with similar function
+typo search ATAAACGATAATTGACAGAGCGAATG ATCGATAGGGAACATGTCGT --edits 5 --depth 20 --seed 42
 ```

 ## Resources